mikepal2/snap-cli/README.md

 # License
 This project is licensed under the [MIT license](LICENSE.md).
-Parts of this project ([src/build/](src/build/)) borrowed with some modifications from [DragonFruit](https://github.com/dotnet/command-line-api/tree/main/src/System.CommandLine.DragonFruit/targets) under the [MIT license](LICENSE-command-line-api.md).
+Some parts of this project are borrowed with modifications from [DragonFruit](https://github.com/dotnet/command-line-api/tree/main/src/System.CommandLine.DragonFruit/targets) under the [MIT license](LICENSE-command-line-api.md).